They say…

 Another dark delight, Asahi Premium Black (Kuronama) (5 per cent), is an old-established Tokyo speciality inspired by German Schwarzbier.
 Dark burgundy with a slightly spicy aroma, it has a dry but luscious blackcurrant roast palate and milky coffee on a long, dry but soft finish.

 Coopers Sparkling Ale (5.8 per cent) from Adelaide, Australia, is now much better known among beer lovers but still unique and surprising.
-This deliberately cloudy bottle conditioned beer smells of chunks and fresh baked biscuits, with a prickly sharp palate softened by honey and fruit and a rounded peppery citric hop finish.
+This deliberately cloudy bottle conditioned beer smells of pineapple chunks and fresh baked biscuits, with a prickly sharp palate softened by honey and fruit and a rounded peppery citric hop finish.

-Finally I’ll chance a beer I’ve not encountered before – like a Durban pale ale or beer from the Shongweni brewery of Natal, making its GBBF debut.
+Finally I’ll chance a beer I’ve not encountered before – like a Durban pale ale or pineapple beer from the Shongweni brewery of Natal, making its GBBF debut.
 For many years now, the BSF crew have been busy proving that there’s more to US beers than Anheuser-Busch and more to Dutch beers than Heineken – let’s hope they can now show there’s more to South African beers than SAB-Miller Castle Lager.
 I have every faith they will.

 Leave a Reply